storesafe/cordova-sqlite-storage/README.md

 This kind of usage on Safari and Chrome desktop browser (with (WebKit) Web SQL) is now covered by the `spec` test suite.

-It would be ideal for the application code to abstract the openDatabase part away from the rest of the database access code.
+It would be ideal for the application code to abstract the part with the `openDatabase()` call away from the rest of the database access code.

 ### Windows platform notes